Important Information & FAQs

 - Where do the buses pick me up?

-- The buses pick up Know Your Chicago tour participants on the north curb of Adams between Canal and Clinton Street.
+- The buses pick up Know Your Chicago tour participants on the north curb of Adams between Clinton and Jefferson.
 Buses depart promptly at 8:30 am, so it is advisable to arrive between 8:15 and 8:20 am.

 - What if someone else will be taking my place at the Symposium or on the tours?